 This fight has since become known as the ‘Caracas Caper’, because afterwards the Venezuelan government reneged on its tax-free promise.
 Both fighters were held in the country for several days.
 Foreman even had to pay back some $300,000, over half of his purse, before he was allowed to leave on April 2.

-Having already destroyed Frazier, George Foreman had now obliterated the only two men to have beaten Muhammad Ali.
-In both instances the victories were so comprehensive, so shattering, that most thought Ali would meet a similar fate against such a powerful champion.
+George Foreman had now obliterated the only two men to have beaten Muhammad Ali, and in both instances the victories were so comprehensive, so shattering, that most thought Ali would meet a similar fate against such a powerful champion.
 The most vocal believer in Foreman’s superiority was Ali’s equal friend and foe, Howard Cosell.
 In the weeks leading up to Zaire, he made his thoughts public, reflecting the opinions of so many.
 Cosell was instrumental in framing the narrative of “The Rumble in the Jungle,” casting the older Ali as a huge underdog to the awesome puncher who had stopped Frazier and Norton with such frightening ease.